 Ricongiungimento website developed by UNHCR and Caritas Italiana (in the context of the project Family First)

 If you are not in a position to cover travel costs, our office might be able to purchase air travel through an agreement with Miles 4 Migrants.
-The request can be submitted to our office ([email protected]) after the visa has been issued.
+The request can be submitted to our office after the visa has been issued via our partner ARCI (Helpline for refugees 800 905 570 or +39 3511376335 for Lycamobile users/Whatsapp, e-mail [email protected]).